ShyrikSV/OHT-API-2_Client-Python/README.rst

 	oht_response(status=oht_response(code=0, msg='ok'), errors=[], results=oht_response(account_username='YOU_ACCOUNT_NAME', credits='98610.5200', role='customer', account_id='YOUR_ID'))
 	...

-**OhtApi** class has build-in URLs for product and sandbox API or you can change when if need.
+**OhtApi** class has build-in URLs for product and sandbox API or you can change them if need.
 Whenever instance is created or URL is change, it try to check URL availability.

 Where to go from here
 ---------------------